How to add different style marker pins in the .NET MAUI Maps?

 Conclusion:

-Hope you enjoyed learning about how to add different style marker pins in the .NET MAUI Maps.
+I hope you enjoyed learning how to add different style marker pins in the .NET MAUI Maps.

 You can refer to our .NET MAUI Maps feature tour page to learn about its other groundbreaking feature representations.
-You can explore our .NET MAUI Maps documentation to understand how to present and manipulate data.
+Explore our .NET MAUI Maps documentation to understand how to present and manipulate data.

 For current customers, you can check out our .NET MAUI components from the License and Downloads page.
-If you are new to Syncfusion, you can try our 30-day free trial to check out our .NET MAUI Maps and other .NET MAUI components.
+If you are new to Syncfusion®, try our 30-day free trial to check out our .NET MAUI Maps and other .NET MAUI components.